jlangr/ccode2/continuous-design.md

 #### Return Boolean Expressions

 Learning a language well not only means we learn its syntax, but that we also learn the most concise way of representing common concepts.
 Some of these streamlined constructs might go as far as to be classified as *idiomatic*.
-(Yes we've used that word a number of times; we guess we should finally define it.)
-Idiomatic code isn't obvious the first time you see it.
+(Yes we've used that word a number of times; we guess we should finally define it: Idiomatic code isn't obvious the first time you see it.)

 A ternary operator isn't idiomatic: In an isolated context, it doesn't inherently provide all the information you need to decipher it.
-The second or third time you see it, however, you'll know how to interpret it.
+The second or third time you see it, however, you'll know how to interpret it&mdash;it has become obvious to you.
 It's like riding a bicycle; you won't likely ever need to be reminded after that.

 Sometimes we see anti-idioms: